-a) Avoiding adverse effects on the natural and physical processes contributing to their existence; and b) Avoiding adverse effects of other activities on access to, and use and enjoyment of those surf breaks.
+- Avoiding adverse effects on the natural and physical processes contributing to their existence; and

+- b) Avoiding adverse effects of other activities on access to, and use and enjoyment of, those surf breaks.

+- Method 3: Regional Plans

+- Method 4: City and District Plans

+- Method 7: Strategies and Plans (non-RMA)

-Policy 2.2.12 Identifying outstanding water bodies and wetlands
+Policy 2.2.12 Identifying outstanding water bodies and wetlands which in themselves warrant protection because they are considered outstanding; b3) Outstanding habitat for terrestrial or aquatic organisms.

-Identify outstanding water bodies and wetlands and their values, using the following criteria:
+Identify outstanding water bodies and wetlands and their amenity or intrinsic values, using the following criteria: